floroz/learn-german/pronounciation.md

 | Beginning of word          | [ç] or [k]       | **China**, **Chor** |
 | Loanwords                  | [k] or [ʃ]       | **Chef**, **Charakter** |
 | "-chen" suffix             | [ç]              | **Mädchen**         |

 ---

-Certainly!
-Here’s a new section that explains the pronunciation of **diphthongs** and other **complex German phonetics**, following the same structured format as before.

----